ScienceParkStudyGroup/2021_summer_school/index.md

 - **Week 1:** programming in R and Python: from absolute beginner to competent practitioner.
 - **Week 2**, several parallel tracks:
 	- Parallel track 1: microbiome analysis, amplicon and shotgun metagenomics.
-	- Parallel track 2: advanced Python and Google Earth Engine for geoscientists and ecologists.
+	- Parallel track 2: geospatial data in R and Google Earth Engine for geoscientists and ecologists.
 	- Parallel track 3: RNA-seq analysis.
 You do not have to participate in all modules but, rather you can register for one or more two-day training modules independently.